BW-Miracle-Messages/Front-End/front-end/README.md

 **Onyedikachi Martins** [React 1] - Header and footer nav genius and bug fixer.
 Also worked on sign in/ sign up pages.
 He's very talented with his designs.
 Thanks for how hard you worked on this project!

-**Brandon Green** [React 1] - The other React 1 dev who got to put his knowledge to the test.
+**Brandon Green** [React 1] - The other React 1 dev who got to put his knowledge to the test and worked on the home screen case page.
 Your contribution is appreciated.

 **Iris Tristan Jitomo** [React 2] - The superman who tied the front and back end together as well as did the add case/ add family/ edit functionality and the initial wire frame.
 We thank him for his hard work and many hours!